pbv-public/firestore-orm/README.md

 ## Transactions
-Our `Context` class, combines AOL and DynamoDB's transactWrite with the following strategy:

-* Individual get operations are allowed within a transaction context.
+Our `Context` class:

 * Models read are tracked by the transaction context.
-* Models mutated are written to DB using one single transactWrite operation on commit.
+* Models mutated are written to DB on commit
-* TransactWrite request is constructed using the following rules:
-    * For each readonly rows:
-        * Append ConditionExpressions generated using AOL
-    * For each read-write rows:
-        * Append UpdateExpression generated using AOL.
-        * Append ConditionExpressions generated using AOL
-* Context commits when the transaction context / scope is exited.
+* Context commits when the transaction context / scope is exited
-* If a `retryable` error or `ConditionalCheckFailedException` or `TransactionCanceledException` is thrown during transactWrite operation, transaction will be retried.
+* If a `retryable` error is thrown during transactWrite operation, the transaction will be retried.
-* If all retries failed, a `TransactionFailedError` will be thrown.
+* If all retries fail, a `TransactionFailedError` will be thrown.

-When more than one row is accessed and/or updated, this library issues a `transactWriteItems` call to DynamoDB.
-For performance reasons, if exactly one row was accessed and updated, this library uses a non-transactional `writeItem` call to provide the same ACID properties a transactWrite could provide.

 # Appendix